This Generation of Comedy Is Queer

 Alex English recalls being shocked recently when he performed on an all-queer line-up, but didn't know a single other comic on the bill.
 "It felt like a turning point," he says.
 "We're reaching a threshold.
 Like Joel said, it used to be one spot on the line-up, but there's so many of us we're already outdated.
 Like 'I'm the old bitch now.'"

 "We're always going to be up against the establishment.
 That's part of what comes with being queer and queering spaces," says Kiko.
 "But we're here and making new spaces.
-It's not like one thing happens first and that happens.
+It's not like one thing happens, and then the other.
 It happens simultaneously as we're just living and honing our crafts."

 "It's really cool to see something like this," says Lorelei.
 "I feel like we've all made each other more visible.
 We've all paved the way for each other."